xiazeyu/infomall-org-uva/content/en/docs/tutorial/rivanna.md

 <https://discord.gg/uFKJ5TUv>

-please subscribe if you participate in order to get Gregor's support.
+please subscribe if you work on rivanna and are part of the bii_dsc_community.

 ## Rivanna at UVA